-- (4) The RMP proposes that the commodity title is changed from 'animal product-based floss' to 'meat floss', and a weight limit of 1 kilogram is set to distinguish personal consignments from commercial consignments. - (5) The RMP proposes personal consignments of meat floss may be imported from any country provided the following requirements are met: - a) The product does not require refrigeration before the package is opened.

-- b) The product is commercially manufactured and packaged. - c) The package has not been opened or broken. - d) The product is very finely shredded and has no identifiable meat pieces. - e) The total weight of the consignment is 1 kilogram or less.
+- (4) The RMP proposes that the commodity title is changed from 'animal product-based floss' to 'meat floss', and a weight limit of 1 kilogram is set to distinguish personal consignments from commercial consignments. - (5) The RMP proposes personal consignments of meat floss may be imported from any country provided the following requirements are met: - a) The product does not contain animal product of porcine origin (relates to update 4.2 of this RMP). - b) The product does not require refrigeration before the package is opened. - c) The product is commercially manufactured and packaged. - d) The package has not been opened or broken. - e) The product is very finely shredded and has no identifiable meat pieces. - f) The total weight of the consignment is 1 kilogram or less.

-4.4.4 Meat and meat products from specified countries (consulted in RMP: EDIPROIC.ALL, 30 June 2015)
+5.4.4 Meat and meat products from specified countries (consulted in RMP: EDIPROIC.ALL, 30 June 2015)

-- (1) The IHS: EDIPROIC.ALL has the requirements for personal consignments of meat and meat products. - (2) Considering the uncertainty around the on-going international spread of ASF, MPI will take a precautionary approach and stop imports of personal consignments of pig meat and pig meat products from existing specified countries: Australia, Finland and Sweden.
+- (1) The IHS: EDIPROIC.ALL has the requirements for personal consignments of meat and meat products. - (2) Considering the uncertainty around the on-going international spread of ASF, on 20 September 2019, MPI took a precautionary approach by urgently amending the IHS EDIPROIC.ALL to stop imports of personal consignments of pig meat and pig meat products from existing specified countries: Australia, Finland and Sweden.
 This approach will be adopted for as long as necessary, with the view that provisions for personal consignments of pig meat and pig meat products may be reintroduced to the IHS based on MPI's review of ASF situation in the future - (3) The weight limit for the commodity has historically been 20kg.
 Consistent with other personal consignment commodities, MPI has reviewed the 20kg weight limit and assessed a weight limit of 3kg as appropriate for personal consignments of the commodity.

-- (4) The RMP proposes that personal consignments of pig meat and pig meat products are no longer allowed from Australia, Finland and Sweden. - (5) The RMP proposes that the weight limit is reduced from 20kg to 3kg.
+- (4) The RMP proposes that personal consignments of pig meat and pig meat products continue to be disallowed from Australia, Finland and Sweden. - (5) The RMP proposes that the weight limit is reduced from 20kg to 3kg.

-4.5 Microorganisms and enzymes used in food
+5.5 Microorganisms and enzymes used in food